 PRIMAL SCREAM THERAPY

 Arthur Janov’s invention, made famous by rock stars and other celebrities.
-Basic program was to go into an empty room and get way depressed and then really cut loose and yell like there’s no tomorrow at your parents or whoever screwed you up most when you were a kid.
+The basic approach was to go into an empty room and get way depressed and then really cut loose and yell like there’s no tomorrow at your parents or whoever screwed you up most when you were a kid.

 ZERO GRAVITY EQUIPMENT

-There was a hanging-upside-down-by-your-ankles fad in the 80s (Richard Gere did it very sexily in American Gigolo).
+There was a hanging-upside-down-by-your-ankles fad in the 80s.
+Richard Gere did it very sexily in American Gigolo (1980).

 ASTRAL PROJECTION/ASTRAL TRAVELLING